mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 ## 702
 ```

-There are some random links, but many of the links appear to be to childrens authors or childrens books. we'll walk through each of these links, grab the page from Wikipedia, and store the contents:
+ are some random links, but many of the links appear to be to childrens authors or childrens books.
+We'll walk through each of these links, grab the page from Wikipedia, and store the contents:

 ```python